Supasheet.

 WHERE created_at >= NOW() - INTERVAL '30 days';

-CREATE VIEW reports.customer_purchases AS
+CREATE VIEW public.customer_purchases AS

 SELECT